Policies

 Continued tardiness may warrant an out-of-school suspension and the student may lose credit for the course as determined by the administration of the school.

-Further consequences will be explored for noncompliance with the detention requirement which may result in a parent meeting with a truancy officer from Ottawa County or suspension.
+Further consequences will be explored for noncompliance with the detention requirement which may result in a parent meeting with a OAISD Attendance Officer or suspension.

 PROCEDURE FOR REPORTING ILLNESS OR NECESSARY ABSENCE TO THE MAIN OFFICE